What are common warts?

 Diagnosing common warts

 In the majority of cases, a doctor or dermatologist will be able to diagnose common warts through a simple physical examination.
 If further confirmation is needed, a skin biopsy may be ordered.
-To do this, the top layer of the skin growth will be scraped off and sent to a laboratory for testing.
+To do this, the top layer of a wart will be scraped off and sent to a laboratory for testing.
 This is a straightforward and minimally invasive procedure.

 Common warts treatment